emg110/algorand-qrcode/README.md

 ## Technical notes

+- Default amount is considered in **Micro Algos** by default (what ever amount will be multiplied by 1000000 during URI creation andbefore QR Code generation) since version 1.0.0.

 - Dear developers please beware to set your **wallet's mode into development mode** and network to **testnet or betanet** before getting started to avoid any unwanted transactions on mainnet which means real transfer of Algo or some assets.
 So please do as a developer would do.

 - Algorand developers portal publication: [Algorand QR Code generator](https://developer.algorand.org/solutions/algorand-qrcode-generator-javascript/).